JS435/CSE464/README.md

 - Structure based testing
 - Automated unit testing and test driven development
 - Refactoring and Regression testing
--Integration testing
+- Integration testing
--Testing object oriented applications
+- Testing object oriented applications
-Introduction to system testing
+- Introduction to system testing
-Introduction to testing distributed/web applications Introduction to testing service oriented applications Code inspection, review techniques, and walkthroughs Alpha, Beta, and Validation testing
+- Introduction to testing distributed/web applications
+- Introduction to testing service oriented applications
+- Code inspection, review techniques, and walkthroughs
+- Alpha, Beta, and Validation testing
-Software configuration management (version control and build management) Bug life cycle and bug management
+- Software configuration management (version control and build management)
+- Bug life cycle and bug management
-Test planning, documentation, and tracking progress
+- Test planning, documentation, and tracking progress

 ## Course Objectives
-Explain fundamental SQA considerations and understand the role of testing in SQA Explain the basis of various approaches in unit, integration, and system testing Understand how testing is applied throughout the software life cycle Able to use an automated testing tool to write test cases and perform testing Carryout test driven development for complex software using testing tools Able to perform inspections, reviews, and walkthroughs of code and design of a large software system Explain basic principles of software configuration management Gain a solid understanding of state of the art in software testing
+- Explain fundamental SQA considerations and understand the role of testing in SQA
+- Explain the basis of various approaches in unit, integration, and system testing
+- Understand how testing is applied throughout the software life cycle
+- Able to use an automated testing tool to write test cases and perform testing
+- Carryout test driven development for complex software using testing tools
+- Able to perform inspections, reviews, and walkthroughs of code and design of a large software system
+- Explain basic principles of software configuration management
+- Gain a solid understanding of state of the art in software testing